rustinmyeye/ErgoNodeAndroid/SETUP_INSTRUCTIONS.md

 - **127.0.0.1** refers to **localhost**, i.e., the device running the node.
 - If you want to monitor the node from another device, replace **127.0.0.1** with the **local IP** or **public IP (if port forwarding is set up)** of the device running the node.
+- The first sync can take some time. the node will sync headers, then download UTXO snapshot chunks (there is no progress bar for this), then finally start syncing remaining blocks.
+The node is ready to use when the blocks are 100% synced (green bar in web panel).

 ## Using the Node